cdozdil/OptiScaler/README.md

 * Run `DisableSignatureOverride.reg` file
 * Delete `EnableSignatureOverride.reg`, `DisableSignatureOverride.reg`, `nvngx.dll`, `nvngx.ini` files
 * If there were a `libxess.dll` file and you have backed it up delete the new file and restore the backed up file.
 If you have overwrote old file **DO NOT** delete `libxess.dll` file.
 If there were no `libxess.dll` file it's safe to delete.

-## Known Issues
-Please check [this](Issues.md) document for known issues and possible solutions for them.

 ## Compilation